-Finish the Game
+Finish the game

-- At the end of the game, we need to wait for a few seconds so the player can see how they did, and then make sure both LEDs are turned off before the game starts again. - Add these finishing touches to your program check the picture for a hint of the blocks required if you need to!
+- At the end of the game, we need to wait for a few seconds so the player can see how they did, and then make sure both LEDs are turned off before the game starts again. - Add these finishing touches check the picture for a hint on the lines of code you might need!